wikimedia/mediawiki-extensions-WikiSEO/README.md

 Set to true, if WikiSEO should try to remove dangling sentences when using descriptions from textextracts.
 This will remove all characters after the last found dot.
 Usage: $wgWikiSeoTryCleanAutoDescription = true;

+### $wgWikiSeoOverwritePageImage
+Set to true to enable overwriting the iamge set by extension PageImages.
+Usage: $wgWikiSeoOverwritePageImage = true;

 ## Migrating to v2
 ### Removed tags